rpstreef/static-site-generator/README.md

 I've adapted, combined and rewritten parts of their code to suit my needs for a minimal stack on AWS and for learning purposes.
 If you're just looking to get the full automated stack, check out [Alestic](https://github.com/alestic/)

+## To get started

+You can use the **cf_stack.yml** template to import in CloudFormation and subsequently run it to create AWS resources that will help automate your static site deployment to AWS hosted on S3.

+The python file, **generate_static_site.py**, will generate a static site from your hugo source code and then minify it using GZIP before deploying it to your S3 website bucket.

+You will need the hugo binary, see <https://github.com/spf13/hugo/releases> , zip the binary 'hugo' together with generate_static_site.py and upload this to an S3 bucket.
+Note the bucket and key (path in the bucket) to enter these parameters in the CloudFormation template.

+Check out my written guide on [blog.FXAugury.com](http://blog.fxaugury.com/) to understand how it all works together.

 ## Costs

 The following is a cost overview of running this static site on AWS: